-Although Karma is part of the belief or teachings of certain religion or spirituality, however, the nature law of cause and effect, is nothing to do with belief or disbelief, it's the nature of what and how things are.
+Although Karma is part of the belief or teachings in certain religion, or spirituality, or culture, while the nature's law of cause and effect, is nothing to do with belief or disbelief, it's just what and how things are, selflessly changing impermanently, influenced by the existing cause.

 To know the Truth, it is not by reading books and philosophies, and it is not because the scriptures say so or our teacher says so.
 It should be coming from our own insight or direct experience towards seeing the Truth as it is, then it is the real Truth.

-For example, maybe we don’t really know what will happen to us after the death of this physical body but we have heard that Buddhas and Yogis – the enlightened Self, talked about the selfless reincarnation, more precisely, it's the selfless impermanent changes in the names and forms happened accordingly to different Karma (cause and effect) and intentions that we all had created for ourselves in the past and the present moment.
-Due to ignorance, there are many things that we don’t know, but we have had heard lots of different types of talking about them.
+For example, maybe we don’t really know what will happen to us after the death of this physical body but we have heard from somewhere about Buddhas and Yogis – the enlightened Self, talked about the selfless reincarnation, more precisely, it's the restless selfless impermanent changes in the names and forms that are happening accordingly to different Karma (cause and effect) and intentions that we all had created for ourselves, either wittingly or unwittingly.
+Due to ignorance, there are many things that we don’t know, but we have had heard lots of different types of talking, or study, or discussion, about them.
 And we cannot say that it is true or untrue because we are ignorant towards the truth of it.
-We have to find out the Truth through our own practice, self-inquiry, meditation insights and self-realization, then we will know that it is true or untrue.
-Even though an enlightened being told us all about the Truth, we still have to find it out ourselves through self-inquiry and self-realization.
+We have to find out the Truth through our own practice of purifying, disciplining and quieting the mind, self-inquiry, meditation and self-realization, then we will know that whether something is true or untrue.
+Even though an enlightened being told us all about the Truth, we still have to find out by ourselves through self-inquiry and self-realization.

-Yoga and Buddhism teach us about the law of Karma – cause and effect (actions and consequences of actions), which is the main force that is influencing our life, our personality, our desire, our actions and fruit of actions, and our worldly life experiences through our past accumulated Karma according to our past intentions, desires, thoughts, actions and speech.
-And our present intentions, desires, thoughts, actions and speech will form the Karma (planting the seeds) that will determine our future lives, personality and life experiences.
-Good and positive Karma will bring good and positive experiences while bad and negative Karma will bring bad and negative experiences.
+Yoga and Buddhism teach us about the law of cause and effect (actions and consequences of actions), which is the main force that is influencing our life, our personality, our desire, our actions and fruit of actions, and our worldly life experiences through our past accumulated boundless karma, or more precisely, boundless cause that is leading to effect, according to our previous intentions, desires, thoughts, actions and speech.
+And our present intentions, desires, thoughts, actions and speech will generate the cause (planting the seeds) that will determine our upcoming existence, personality and life experiences.
+Good and pleasant cause will bring good and pleasant experiences while bad and unpleasant cause will bring bad and unpleasant experiences.

 From the surface, it seems like we are not free because we are bound by this law of Karma.
 But it is not really like that.
 It is because it is our own self that is creating the Karma (planting the seeds) for ourselves.
 If we do good, we will create good Karma.
 If we do bad, we will create bad Karma.
-So, if we want to have good life and happiness in life, we can actually work on our intentions, desires, thoughts, actions and speech to create the type of life and experiences that we want.
+According to the worldly religious/spiritual/cultural belief, values and practice, if we want to have good life and happiness in life, we can actually work on our intentions, desires, thoughts, actions and speech to create the type of life and experiences that we want.
+And what everyone think and believe what is good and bad, might be very different from one another.
+And hence, it's not accurate to judge that this is good karma or that is bad karma.

-They teach us how to transcend both good and bad Karma (the perception of goodness and badness, positiveness and negativeness, pleasantness and unpleasantness) through the realization of selflessness, through mind purification and renouncing from the fruit of actions.
+They teach us how to transcend both good and bad Karma (the perception of goodness and badness, positiveness and negativeness, pleasantness and unpleasantness) through the realization of selflessness, through mind purification to remove the veil of ignorance and impurities, the annihilation of the idea of 'I' and egoism, and renouncing from the fruit of actions.

 More importantly is that in the many different thinking and beliefs in the world about what is good and bad, right and wrong, can be very different from one another.
 And hence, it's not about what the minds think and believe is good and right actions based on their particular thinking and belief, will bring pleasant and desirable consequences (pleasantness) in return, or what the minds think and believe is bad and wrong actions, will bring unpleasant and undesirable consequences (unpleasantness) in return.